ADHD Oxfordshire

 Contrary to popular belief, people with ADHD do not normally grow out of it.
 However most are undiagnosed because ADHD in adulthood has only recently been officially recognised in the UK.

-For more information please see the Adult ADHD and Links to further information sections of this website or email for our Adult ADHD Information Pack
+For more information please see the Adult ADHD and Further Information sections of this website.
+You can also download our Adult ADHD Information.